 array_length

 The array_length() function returns the length of an array.
-For a nested array, it returns the length of the first level (namely, the outermost level) of the array.
-The syntax is as follows:
+If the array is nested, it returns the length of the first-level (outermost) array.
+Syntax:

 array_length(arr)